darnstrom/LinearMPC.jl/docs/src/manual/robust.md

 # [Robust MPC](@id man_robust)

+**LinearMPC.jl** can handle uncertaintiy in the system dynamics and in the current state.

+## Uncertainty in the dynamics
 Model predictive control requires a model of the system dynamics.
 In practice, there is often a mismatch between this model and the true dynamics.
 This mismatch can be captured with an additive disturbance $w_k$ in the dynamics
 ```math
 x_{k+1} = F x_k + G u_k + w_k.